ctm/yld/src/programming/rust.md

 I would not have been able to write [mb2](https://ctm.github.io/docs/players_manual/) in any other language.
-I wrote multibot in Objective-C, but multibot was nowhere near as flexible as mb2 did.
+I wrote multibot in Objective-C, but multibot was nowhere near as flexible as mb2.
 For example, multibot dealt only Texas Hold'em, Seven Card Stud and Omaha.
 Mb2 [deals over fifty games](https://ctm.github.io/docs/players_manual/games.html).